jboss-switchyard/quickstarts/camel-quartz-binding/Readme.md

 JBoss AS 7
 ----------
-1. Build the quickstart:

-        mvn clean install

-2. Start JBoss AS 7 in standalone-full mode:
+1. Start JBoss AS 7 in standalone-full mode:

         ${AS}/bin/standalone.sh --server-config=standalone-full.xml

-3. Deploy the quickstart
+2. Build and deploy the quickstart

-        mvn jboss-as:deploy
+        mvn install -Pdeploy

-4. Check the server console for output from the service.
+3. Check the server console for output from the service.
 By default after every second message should be printed

+4. Undeploy the quickstart:

+        mvn clean -Pdeploy

 ## Further Reading